NeusZimmer/ONNX-Stable-Diffusion-ModularUI/README.md

 The Stable Diffusion pipelines classes are encapsulated in new ones to allow them an easier management while adding other options around.

 **Current version:**

-**-New Hi-Res pipeline & approach**
+**-New Hi-Res pipeline & approach, plus latents experimentals ---A must try!**
 **-Main basic pipelines: Txt2Img, Img2Img, Pix2Pix, Inpaint, ControlNet**

 **-Additional tools: 2 upscalers, deepdanbooru tagging, face detection, wildcards support,styles**

-**-Experimental feature: latents experimentals & image composition: creating one image using a sumatory of previous outputs, (one to many), working as something inbetween img2img and controlnet.**
+**-Experimental feature: latents experimentals & image composition: creating one image using a sumatory of previous outputs, (one or many), working as something inbetween outpainting, img2img and controlnet.(works so good with the hi-res pipeline**

-**Working features: You decide where to run&load each feature (model, vae, textenc...) based on your hardware , CUDA, DML, CPU... whitout reseting the UI.
-Avoid reusing of repeted models for VAE's, TextEncoder, ControlNet...**
+**Working features: You decide where to run&load each feature (model, vae, textenc...) based on your hardware , CUDA, DML, CPU... whithout the need of reseting the UI, only loading a new model or reloading current model.
+Avoid reusing of repeated models for VAE's, TextEncoder & ControlNet...**
-**And: wildards (for one or multiple iterations, also you could inclue wildcards inside other wildcards...), styles (examples available, modification now only by editing a json file.**
+**And: wilcards (for one or multiple iterations, also you could inclue wildcards inside other wildcards...), styles (examples available, editing in config tab.**

 ## Set up
 To make this works, 1st: